-The syntax of an if statement in MATLAB is: if <expression> <statements> % statement(s) will execute if the boolean expression is true end a is less than 20 value of a is : 10
+The syntax of an if statement in MATLAB is: if <expression> % statement(s) will execute if the boolean expression is true <statements> end

 If the expression evaluates to true, then the block of code inside the if statement will be executed.
 If the expression evaluates to false, then the first set of code after the end statement will be executed.
-Example :Create a script file and type the following code:

 '''

 a = 10;

 % check the condition using if statement

-if a < 20 % if condition is true then print the following
+if a < 20

+% if condition is true then print the following

 fprintf('a is less than 20\n');

 end

 fprintf('value of a is : %d\n', a);

 '''